-Lease payments are apportioned between:
+Lease payments are apportioned as follows:

-- A charge for the acquisition of the interest in the property, plant or equipment applied to write down the lease liability, and - A finance charge debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+- Reduction of the Lease Liability: Payments applied to decrease the lease liability on the Balance Sheet. - Interest Expense: A finance charge recognised in the Financing and Investment Income and Expenditure line within the Comprehensive Income and Expenditure Statement.

-The council has new finance leases in 2023-24 of £492k (embedded leases), as in previous years, BDBC acquired grounds maintenance vehicles and equipment.
+The council has a contract with BDBC for the maintenance of grounds within the district, and maintenance vehicles and equipment used to fulfil their obligations under this contract, are recognised as embedded leased assets.
 The assets acquired under these leases are carried in Property, plant and equipment in the balance sheet at the following net amounts.

-31 March 2023 31 March 2024
+31 March 2024 31 March 2025

 Movement in year £'000 £'000

-Vehicles, Plant, Furniture and Equipment 121 507
+Vehicles, Plant, Furniture and Equipment 507 391

-Total 121 507
+Total 507 391